Antonyjin/Legacy-Project/docs/Issues/INTEGRATION_TEST_STATUS.md

 ## Conclusion

-Current integration test coverage is **strong** for a legacy preservation project:
+Current integration test coverage is **excellent** for a legacy preservation project:
-- ✅ Core functionality validated (home, person, FR localization, golden tests)
+- ✅ Core functionality validated (home, person, FR localization, logging, golden tests)
 - ✅ Known limitations documented (Sosa-dependent features)
-- 🔄 2 additional tests pending (logging, export)
+- 🔄 1 additional test pending (export GEDCOM)

-Current coverage: **71% (5/7)**
+Current coverage: **86% (6/7)**
-Completing the remaining 2 tests will bring coverage to **86% (6/7)**, which is excellent for the project scope.
+Completing the remaining test will bring coverage to **100% (7/7)** of feasible tests, which is outstanding for the project scope.